 Day 1: The tour begins this evening in the coastal town of Oulu (pronounced ‘Oh-loo’), Finland.
 A good selection of exciting shorebirds, wildfowl and various songbirds can be seen in close proximity to the hotel, which we will look for while taking a short walk just before or after dinner.
 Night in Oulu.

 Day 2: We’ll spend the day looking for some of the most eagerly anticipated of all our target birds, the owls; Great Grey, Ural, Tengmalm’s, Pygmy and, of course, Short-eared Owl can all be found here and seeing them will be our highest priority.
-We’ll see Ortolan Bunting in the agricultural fields, and these days there is a good chance of finding Pallid Harriers in this area.
+We’ll look for Ortolan Bunting in the agricultural fields, and these days there is a good chance of finding Pallid Harriers in this area.
 Around Oulu port we’ll may find Terek Sandpiper which, with only a few breeding pairs remaining in the whole country, is one of Finland’s (and Europe’s) rarest breeding species.
 Night in Oulu.

 Days 3-5: We’ll spend the morning around Oulu before driving to Kuusamo.
 The forests, bogs and lakes around Kuusamo support a wealth of birdlife including most of the species we hope to see while we are in the north.
 We may see Three-toed Woodpeckers, Siberian Tit, Siberian Jay and Rustic Buntings here, and at various bogs we’ll have the opportunity to appreciate the wonderful sight and sound of displaying Little Gulls and breeding waders such Spotted Redshank, Ruff and possibly Jack Snipe - all looking and sounding very different from the impressions we gain of them back home, on migration and in the winter.
 The steep forested slopes of Valtavaara are usually home to a few pairs of Red-flanked Bluetail, and we’ll devote some time and energy trying to get views of this very special bird.